mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

     }
  ```

 We use the **Before** hook to check that any call hitting this endpoint is having an authenticated user.
-If not, then we set a 401 and stop the pipeline by returning `false`.
+If this is not the case, then we set a 401 and stop the pipeline by returning `false`.

 Inside the `GET` method we can extract the user claims.